 § Please limit your identifying information to your cover letter; the manuscript itself must be anonymous, as the judging will be blind.

 Dan Rosenberg is the author of The Crushing Organ (Dream Horse Press, 2012) and cadabra (Carnegie Mellon University Press, 2015).
 He has also written two chapbooks, A Thread of Hands (Tilt Press, 2010) and Thigh’s Hollow (Omnidawn, 2015), and he co-translated Miklavž Komelj’s Hippodrome (Zephyr Press, 2016).
 His work has won the American Poetry Journal Book Prize and the Omnidawn Poetry Chapbook Contest.
-Rosenberg earned an M.F.A. from the Iowa Writers’ Workshop and a Ph.D. from The University of Georgia.
-He teaches literature and creative writing at Wells College and co-edits Transom.
+Rosenberg earned an M.F.A. from the Iowa Writers’ Workshop and a Ph.D. from The University of Georgia, where he was a Presidential Fellow.
+He teaches literature and creative writing at Wells College.

 E-mail with questions: email@example.com